David-Kyrat/Course-Description-Automation/README.md

 contains a (very) quick summary of which/how technology has been used as well as some brief commands.

-Its goal is not to be documentation on how to use the project but rather to categorize the "major steps" this project went through and to give some informations on how to reproduce some of these steps.
+Its goal is not to be documentation on how to use the project but rather to categorize the "major steps" this project went through and to give some information on how to reproduce some of these steps.

 "Published" documentation is available here: __[Scala-Documentation](https://raw.githack.com/David-Kyrat/Course-Description-Automation-Docs/master/ch/index.html)__